 Cigna: Our HSA product is available for employers with 50 or more eligible employees.

-SeeChange Health: Our fully-insured plans are available to groups of 2-to-200 or more employees.
-Our sister company, SeeChange Health Solutions offers value-based benefit ASO services that support HSAs.
+SeeChange Health: Our fully insured plans are available to groups of 2-to-200 or more employees.
+We offer value-based benefit ASO services, as well.

-Sterling HSA: We work with groups of all sizes, including large, medium and small companies.
+Sterling: We work with groups of all sizes, including large, medium and small companies, nonprofits and unions.
 We also work with individuals, many of whom sign up for our HSA online.

 5. Is your management team experienced in health insurance, financial services, or both?